Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Applications of Prime Numbers

 Prime numbers are more than just mathematical curiosities — they form the foundation of modern computing, cybersecurity, and number theory.
-Their unique properties, especially indivisibility, make them essential in solving real-world problems.
-Below are some of the most important applications of prime numbers:
+Primes have such unique characteristics that may make them useful in solving problems in the real world.
+Below is a list of the most notable usages of prime numbers:

 1. Cryptography and Encryption